Our TV Motion Tests

 Motion Interpolation

-Motion interpolation is a feature TVs use to increase the frame rate of content to match the TV's refresh rate.
+Motion interpolation is an optional feature that TVs use to increase the frame rate of content by adding intermediate frames between each actual frame sent by the source.
 The goal is to help with the appearance of motion and smooth out fast-moving objects, but if it doesn't work properly, there are a few downsides.
-Motion interpolation also causes the effect known as the soap opera effect, which not everyone may like, and not all motion interpolation features are perfect, meaning that they can create some artifacts.
-If it works well, it's good for lower-frame rate content like in shows and sports.
+High levels of motion interpolation also cause what's known as the soap opera effect, which not everyone may like.
+No motion interpolation feature is perfect, meaning that they can create some artifacts in more difficult scenes.
+When it works well, it's especially useful for reducing stutter in low frame rate content like movies and many shows.

 When It Matters

 Sensitivity to motion interpolation varies between people.
 Some don't even notice the difference until it's pointed out, but others see it right away.
-Overall, this feature isn’t essential – most people will get by just fine without motion interpolation – but it could be a nice bonus for those who like it.
-To get an idea of what it looks like, take a look at this video.
-You can't see the difference in real-time.
-However, in slow motion, you can see the added frames you get with motion interpolation.
+Overall, this feature isn't essential (most people will get by just fine without motion interpolation), but it could be a nice bonus for those who like it.

 Our Tests